 The other night an Arizona Republic reporter tweeted desperately for a 24-hour coffee shop in downtown Phoenix.
-He was out of luck (somebody suggested a donut shop around 24th Street and Thomas, a common lack of understanding about where downtown Phoenix is located).
+He was out of luck (somebody suggested a donut shop around 24th Street and Thomas, a common lack of understanding about where downtown Phoenix is located; the closest place was the IHop on Central in Midtown).
 This was not always the case.
 One (left) was located at Central and Van Buren, near the Trailways and Greyhound bus depots, with a lighted billboard on the roof.
 It survived until around 1970, when it was torn down for Valley Center, now the Chase Tower.

 Another, open at least into the wee hours and serving cocktails, too, was across the street on the northeast corner (Chambola's?) — after it was torn down in the '70s, the resulting surface parking lot was vacant for decades.
 Yet another favorite was the Busy Bee on Washington Street, one of the many Greek-owned establishments, which lasted until being bulldozed for Patriot's Square.
 These were not hipster hangouts with free wifi, but the old-fashioned coffee-shops-as-restaurants.